illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/Readme.md

 6. Try to run the [`Introductory Jupyter Notebook with the basic functionality rundown`](https://code.ini.uzh.ch/ncs/libs/dynap-se1/-/blob/main/Samna_demo.ipynb) - the main introduction to this repository

-7. Take a looke at the guide [`How to Set up Biases`](dynapse-biases-howtosetup.md) - A guide to the logic behind setting the biases of the chip
+7. Take a look at the guide [`How to Set up Biases`](dynapse-biases-howtosetup.md) - A guide to the logic behind setting the biases of the chip

 **Additional useful commands:**